raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 ### Infrared (IR) detection

-Line sensors detect the presence of a black or white line by emitting infrared (IR) light and detecting the light levels that return to the sensor.
+Line sensors detect the presence of a black line by emitting infrared (IR) light and detecting the light levels that return to the sensor.
 They do this using two components: an emitter and a light sensor (receiver).

 You can see an example TCRT5000 line sensor below.
 Your components may be laid out differently (all on one side, for example), but the components I will discuss will be present on most line sensors.